 The fertilizer industry, or relevant private entity, should:

-Assist governments to set standards, regulations and guidelines on the composition and testing of fertilizer products.

 Develop and adopt own company quality management to support self-regulation by the industry, where appropriate, and subject to legal obligations.

-Test sources of products containing reused and recycled nutrients and marketed as fertilizers so that they comply with relevant quality and safety standards.
+Test sources of products containing sustainably reused and recycled nutrients and marketed as fertilizers so that they comply with relevant quality and safety standards.

 Ensure fertilizer products comply with government standards and that end-users are supplied with safe and high-quality products that have been tested by recognized standards and comply with appropriate regulations.

-Ensure products marketed and sold as fertilizers are effective in providing nutrients for plant production purposes, based on scientific evidence.
+Ensure products produced, marketed and sold as fertilizers are effective in providing nutrients for plant production purposes, based on scientific evidence.

-Only market fertilizer additives for which scientific evidence supports enhanced crop response, nutrient use efficiency, soil health or environmental quality.
+Only market fertilizer additives for which scientific evidence supports enhanced crop response, nutrient use efficiency, soil health and environmental quality.

 Verify the quality and purity of fertilizers offered for public sale.